Understanding Intellectual Disability -

 Ruth Alfreds (on the left) was presented with the WCFID Honorary Life Membership Award by the Chairperson, Fatima Shaboodien.
 The award is in recognition of her exceptional service to the intellectual disability sector.

-The WCFID offers support to special care centres/24 hour care facilities for people with severe to profound intellectual disability through training and mentoring in governance and financial management.
+The WCFID offers support to special care centres/24 hour care facilities for people with severe to profound intellectual disability through training and mentoring in governance, financial management and compliance.

 Should your centre/facility require assistance, please contact the HELP DESK for an appointment.